 STAT

 Hello, everyone, and how are you today?
-We are doing just fine, thank you, especially since the middle of the week is upon us.
-After all, we have made it this far, so we are determined to hang on for another couple of days.
+We are doing just fine, thank you, especially since the middle of the week is already upon us.
+After all, we have made it this far, so we have decided to hang on for another couple of days.
 And why not?
-The alternatives — at least those we can identify — are not so appetizing.
-And what better way to make the time fly than to keep busy.
+Given the likely alternatives, this seems to be a reasonable decision.

 Continue to STAT+ to read the full story…